tehfailsafe/figma-react-boilerplate/README.md

 ## 📝 License

-MIT License - feel free to use this template for your own plugins!
+MIT License - feel free to use this boilerplate for your own plugins!